mmenafra/django_initial_project/README.md

 .
 Create your working environment
 .
 Install Django
 .
-Create the new project using the django-two-scoops template .
-Install additional dependencies
+Checkout the Django-initial-project
 .
-Use the Django admin to create the project
+Install additional dependencies using requierments.txt and pip

 *note: these instructions show creation of a project called "project".
 You should replace this name with the actual name of your project.*